T-Troll/alienfx-tools/Doc/alienfx-gui.md

 "Highlight" button defines the color will be used for currently selected light - both for light grid and for physical light.
 Other assigned lights will have random colors at grid and black color for physical lights.

 "Key" button provide dialog window to select current light name by pressing any keyboard key.
 It's also will be done automatically in case per-key RGB device active.
+You can also set current light name typing it at name field into "Light" block.

 Then you find light position at you physical device (it's highlighted), assign it to the grid - click or click-and drag at grid zone to do it.
 Click again to remove grid sell from current light, right-click (or click-and-drag) to clear grid cell(s).
 Left-click at already assigned cell to select corresponding light (and it's device).

-Optionally, you can set current light name using name field into "Light" block.
-Use "Key" button to assign light name by pressing corresponding keyboard key.

 ## Fans and Power